InstructCoder: Instruction Tuning Large Language Models for Code Editing: Results

 \subsection{Dataset Scaling}

-InstructCoder has a scale considerably smaller than what LLMs are typically pretrained on.
-In order to ascertain the sufficiency of this scale, we conducted an experiment wherein we fine-tuned the LLaMA family of models using varying proportions (1\%, 10\%, 50\%, and 100\%) of the dataset.
-The data subsets corresponding to smaller proportions are guaranteed to be encompassed within the larger data subsets.
+InstructCoder has a scale considerably smaller than what LLMs are typically pre-trained on.
+To ascertain the sufficiency of this scale, we conducted an experiment wherein we fine-tuned the LLaMA models using varying proportions (1\%, 10\%, and 100\%) of the dataset.
+The smaller subsets are guaranteed to be encompassed within the larger subsets.
 The results are shown in Figure \ref{fig:data_scaling}.
 The identified trend demonstrates a positive correlation between the model's accuracy and the scale of the training set.

-However, this relationship exhibits diminishing returns as the dataset size continues to expand.
-Utilizing just 10\% of the data brings significant increase and surpass the correspoding zero-shot and one-shot accuracies without finetuning (see Table \ref{tab:main_results}) by considerable margins.
-With over 10\% training data, larger models demonstrates superior performance than smaller models trained with full data. except for LLaMA-13B@10\% and LLaMA-7B@100\%.
-While we empirically observed that the training time grows approximate linearly with parameter count in our experiments, the results reveals that larger models should be preferred with limited training compute budget.
+Fine-tuned with merely 1\% of the data, the models experience a limited number of parameter updates but quickly adapt to the tasks, surpassing their respective zero-shot accuracy scores by significant margins.
+This underscores the significance of instruction tuning.
+As the volume of training data increases, we observe consistent improvements in model accuracy, approximately growing linearly with respect to the logarithmic scale of the number of samples.
+Crucially, our experiment empirically suggests that larger models are more effective with a constrained training compute budget.